-60° F. mean July temperature,\ is 412,582 square miles, of which its fresh-water area of 49,300 square miles forms the unusually large proportion of 12 p.c.
-The province is over 17,000 square miles greater in area than are France and Germany together, and when compared with the States to the south, Ontario is found to be almost equal in extent to the combined areas of the six New England States, together with New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Michigan and Wis-Excepting in the southwestern part, the surface conformity of Ontario is consin. influenced by the characteristics of the Precambrian rocks.
+southernmost point of Ontario, which is also the southernmost point of the Dominion, is in north latitude 41° 41'-a little further south than the northern boundary of the State of California-and its most northern, in north latitude 56° 50'.
+The total area comprised within its limits, of which about 82 p.c. lies south of the isotherm of 60° F. mean July temperature, is 412,582 square miles, of which its fresh-water area of 49,300 square miles forms the unusually large proportion of 12 p.c.
+The province is over 17,000 square miles greater in area than are France and Germany together. and when compared with the States to the south, Ontario is found to be almost equal in extent to the combined areas of the six New England States, together with New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Michigan, and Wisconsin.
+Excepting in the southwestern part, the surface conformity of Ontario is influenced by the characteristics of the Precambrian rocks.
 In northern Ontario a large area with elevations of 1,000 feet or over adjoins the north shore of the Great Lakes and going north a short distance over the Height of Land the slope descends very gently to Hudson bay, which has a wide marginal strip less than 500 feet above sea-level.
 The highest point in Ontario is 2,120 feet, on the promontory at the northeastern corner of lake Superior.
-The whole province supports a valuable covering of trees, varying from south to north, from the mixed forest to the eastern and northern coniferous.
+The whole province supports a valuable covering of trees, varying, from south to north, from the mixed forest to the eastern and northern coniferous.
 Many varieties of climate and soil are encountered, from the distinctively southern conditions found along the shores of lake Erie to the very different ones of Hudson and James bays.
-Ontario, of all the provinces of Canada, is the centre of the country's manufacturing life, owing to its abundant water-power resources and its proximity to the coal fields of Pennsylvania, but the many resources of its rural districts are not on this account neglected.
-Mining is an important industry in the Sudbury, Porcupine, and Kirkland Lake districts, the nickel coming from the Sudbury field amounting to 90 p.c. of the world production, while as regards gold production the province ranks first in Canada.
-Fruit farming in the Niagara district and general farming throughout the entire southern part of the province are carried on extensively under unusually favourable conditions, while timber, pulp and furs are among the most important products of more northern parts.
+Ontario, of all the provinces, is the centre of the country's manufacturing industries, owing to its abundant water-power resources and its proximity to the coal-fields of Pennsylvania, but the many resources of its rural districts are not on this account neglected.
+Mining is a very important industry in the wide-spread Precambrian area and, although the most important districts are Sudbury, Porcupine, and Kirkland Lake, profitable mining operations, principally of gold, are now being carried on from the Manitoba boundary eastward across northern Ontario and down into eastern Ontario.
+There is also an important production of petroleum and natural gas, salt, and gypsum in the southwestern part of the province.
+Fruit farming in the Niagara district and general farming throughout the entire southern part of the province are carried on extensively under unusually favourable conditions, while timber, pulp, and furs are other important products of more northern parts.